joshuawiebe/dropbox-zip-mirror-termux/README.md

 **Automation:**

-- Use Termux:Tasker for scheduled syncs
+- Use Termux:Tasker or Job Scheduler for periodic syncs
-- Add multiple Dropbox sources by creating separate repo folders
+- Multiple Dropbox sources can be handled by creating separate repo folders
 - Chain with other scripts using the run script

 **Monitoring:**